Smiths GS De Luxe (1956) - reserved -

 In the late 1940s and early 1950s Smiths were contracted to produce a General Service wristwatch for issue to the British Armed Forces.
 The British government was concerned about the reliance on overseas supply of wristwatches, which had been an issue during the second world war and subsidised Smiths / dangled lucrative contracts in front of them to foster British manufacture of wristwatches.
 For whatever reason the British army decided not to proceed with the order and Smiths didn't receive a military supply contract until the late 1960s for the W10 model.

-The watch has one of the original dials, which features radium-based luminous compound.
+The watch would originally have had a dial with radium luminous compound.
 In the late 1950s all watches in service with radium dials were recalled and the hazardous material was replaced with the inert tritium.
-This is a very rare survivor with the original specification that it left the Smiths factory with.
+The presence of a T on the dial indicates this dial and hands have tritium.
 The case on the watch is in superb condition, which is rather rare on a military watch.
+The case back has a scratch where a previous repairer slipped with the opening tool but overall this is one of the best preserved examples you'll see.

 Case diameter (excluding winding crown): 35mm